 - You can pre-heat the thermal bag before adding the food if you have time.
 This will help warm the insulating materials and make them more effective at retaining heat.
 To pre-heat the bag, simply fill it with hot water and let it sit for a few minutes before emptying the water and adding the food.

 - Once the food is packed in the thermal bag, you can carry it with you wherever you go.
 It will stay warm for several hours, depending on the type and quantity of food you have packed.
 When ready to eat, open the thermal bag and serve the food.

 With a little bit of planning and the right tools, you can easily keep your food warm and ready to eat without the use of electricity.
 Insulated thermal bags are a convenient and effective solution for keeping food hot on the go.

 7. Try using a Thermal Cooker

-The majority of thermal cookers are simply cooled with ice, which restricts the slow cooking process.
-The bottom of some of these cookers are made with cast iron due to which maximum heat can be retained, but most simply rely on the insulation and food to slow-cook meals.
+Most thermal cookers are cooled with ice, which helps to regulate the slow cooking process.
+Some models have a cast iron base that helps retain heat, while others rely on the insulation and heat of the food to slow-cook meals.